 OCCC mission fulfillment is evaluated on the basis of College performance in Core Theme indicator areas.
-Because Core Theme indicator data flows in consistently throughout the academic year, the College is able to monitor changes in indicator data, and note potential areas of concern or achievement.
+Because Core Theme indicator data flows in consistently throughout the academic year, the College is able to monitor changes in indicator data and note potential areas of concern or achievement.
 This makes ongoing assessment and evaluation of mission fulfillment possible.

 Annual calculation and assessment of mission fulfillment occurs after student records and data have been finalized for the academic year.
 This assessment coincides with the compilation of aggregated Core Theme Indicator Scorecards, which are then summarized into a single Mission Fulfillment Scorecard (MFS).
-The MFS is designed to be piloted for the 2018-19 academic year.
+The MFS was piloted for the 2018-19 academic year and has been in us since this time.

-OCCC mission fulfillment is evaluated on the basis of College performance in Core Theme indicator areas.
 For each core theme, "acceptable progress" (yellow) is defined as meeting 70% of the indicators within the Core Theme.
 If 100% of the indicators within a core theme have been met, then that core theme has been "achieved" (green).
 Overall College mission fulfillment is defined as "acceptable progress" or "achieved" in BOTH Core Themes (yellow or green on both core themes).